briandfoy/briandfoy.github.io/_posts/2005-07-15-check-all-you-want-but-the-data-are-useless.md

 I didn't particularly like this, and I didn't particularly like him.
 He didn't understand how I was able to produce results that ended up in papers, so he incentivized all the wrong things and discentivized the right things.
 I, in turn, discentivized his incentives.

 At the time I was neck deep in TCL because I was doing a lot of Tk work to create interfaces to custom hardware and so on.
-This is pre-web stuff and Tk was advanced magic technology.
+This is pre-web stuff and Tk was advanced, magic technology.
 A few lines of code turned into a graphical interface with clicky pointy buttons.

 TCL had this amazingly library called [Expect](http://tcl.tk/man/expect5.31/expect.1.html).
 It allows you to programmatically interact with systems that think a person is on the other side.
 Here's a short program that logs in to some system and gets its output.
 It matches what it sees and sends input based on that.
 In this case, if it sees `$ ` (my prompt) in the output, it sends back some input.
 This little program waits five seconds, runs `who`, and then does it again.
 Forever.
 As long as I let this run, that login is never idle: